Chai and Privacy

 D. Your rights in relation to your personal data

 You may request details of personal information which we hold about you.
-Any such request must be submitted in writing and in order to protect the data we hold, we will need to be satisfied as to the identity of anyone seeking such information or, if appropriate, that they have legal authority to request the data of another person, including a minor.
+Any such request must be submitted in writing and in order to protect the data we hold, we will need to be satisfied as to the identity of anyone seeking such information or, if appropriate, that they have legal authority to request the data of another person, including a child.
 We will provide this information within 30 days of receiving and verifying your written request.
 A small fee may be payable if an information request is particularly onerous.

 You may choose to restrict the collection or use of your personal information, but this may inhibit or limit the way in which Chai is able to engage with you.
 You may, at any time, change your mind about what information we hold about you, or if we continue to hold it at all, subject to any legal obligation Chai has to retain the data.